MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-usage-metrics.md

 ms.service: powerbi
 ms.subservice: pbi-collaborate-share
 ms.topic: conceptual
-ms.date: 01/07/2022
+ms.date: 08/10/2022
 LocalizationGroup: Dashboards
 ---

-# Monitor usage metrics in classic workspaces
+# Monitor usage metrics in My workspace

 Usage metrics help you understand the impact of your dashboards and reports.
 When you run either dashboard usage metrics or report usage metrics, you discover how those dashboards and reports are being used throughout your organization, who's using them, and for what purpose.
-This article outlines usage metrics reports for [classic workspaces](service-create-workspaces.md).
-Your My Workspace is based on the classic workspace technology, so it has the same usage metrics reports as other classic workspaces.
+This article outlines usage metrics reports for My Workspace.

 If your reports are in one of the new _modern_ workspaces, see the article [Monitor usage metrics in the new modern workspaces](service-modern-usage-metrics.md).